microsoft/rust-for-dotnet-devs/src/memory-management/index.md

 exclusively owns the instance behind it.
 All of these smart pointers allocate an instance of their type argument `T` on the heap.

 The `new` keyword in C# creates an instance of a type, and while members such as `Box::new` and `Rc::new` that you see in the examples may seem to have a similar purpose, `new` has no special designation in Rust.
-It's merely a _coventional name_ that is meant to denote a factory.
+It's merely a _conventional name_ that is meant to denote a factory.
 In fact they are called _associated functions_ of the type, which is Rust's way of saying static methods.